-Table 5.8 shows the same regression equations implemented on Arab population only, in order to examine differences within the Arab group.
-The first equation reveals that with regards to Arab culture, girls tend to consume it more than boys.
+Table 5.8 shows the same regression analysis limited to the Arab population, in order to examine differences within the Arab group.
+The first equation reveals that girls tend to consume Arab culture more than boys.
 In addition, standard of living is negatively associated with it, and most importantly, Arabs studying in Hebrew-mixed schools are negatively associated with consuming Arab culture.

-The second equation focusing on Western / English oriented culture, shows similar pattern regarding gender, suggesting that girls consume this kind of culture more than boys too.
-Level of religiosity decreases consumption of this culture.
-It can be seen again that studying in Hebrew mixed school is positively associated with this culture.
+The second equation, which focuses on Western / English-oriented culture, shows a similar pattern regarding gender, suggesting that girls also consume this kind of culture more than boys.
+Students with high levels of religiosity consume less of this culture.
+Here again, we can see that studying in a Hebrew-mixed school is positively associated with this culture.

-With regards to the third equation, ‘Israeli-Hebrew culture’ studying in Hebrew-mixed school has the only significant positive association with this culture factor.
-The last equation analyzing ‘Boys culture’ factor shows interesting findings.
-First, as predicted, boys are positively and significantly associated with this factor compare to girls, and second, school type has no significant association, suggesting that boys and girls have distinct tastes that overcome acculturation strategies.
+With regards to the third equation, studying in a Hebrew-mixed school has the only significant positive association with the ‘Israeli-Hebrew culture’ factor.
+The last equation analyzing the ‘Boys culture’ factor shows interesting findings.
+First, as predicted, boys are positively and significantly associated with this factor compared to girls, and second, school type has no significant association, suggesting that boys and girls have distinct tastes that overcome acculturation strategies.

 Table 5.8 - Linear regression predicting closeness to four cultural factors as a function of type of school among Arab students